-“There’s a part of me that knows I should do this.
+“Part of me knows I should do this.
 But there’s another part of me that really doesn’t want to.”

 How many times have you said this to yourself?
 Does talking to yourself about “parts” like this mean you qualify for a diagnosis of Dissociative Identity Disorder (previously called Multiple Personality Disorder)?
 Probably not.
 However, I have had the honor of working with people who have this diagnosis.
 I call it an “honor” because my sense is that someone who suffers from this does not let on about it to just anyone.
 In any case, in working with these people, it came to me one day that everyone (including me and including you) has something in common with them.